An extension of Steinberg's Theorem to biquotient pairs of subgroups: Abstract

 \section{Abstract}

 We study the derived tensor product of the representation rings of subgroups of a given compact Lie group \(G\).
 That is, given two such subgroups \(H_1\) and \(H_2\), we study the tensor product of the associated representation rings \(\Rep H_1\) and \(\Rep H_2\) over the representation ring \(\Rep G\), and prove a vanishing result for the associated higher Tor-groups.
-This result can be viewed as a natural generalization of the Theorem of Steinberg that asserts that the representation rings of maximal rank subgroups of \(G\) are free over \(\Rep G\).
-It my also be viewed as an analogue of a result of Singhof on the cohomology of classifying spaces.
+This result can be viewed as a natural extension of the Theorem of Steinberg that asserts that the representation rings of maximal rank subgroups of \(G\) are free over \(\Rep G\).
+It may also be viewed as an analogue of a result of Singhof on the cohomology of classifying spaces.
 We include an immediate application to the complex K-theory of biquotient manifolds.

 Consider a compact connected Lie group \(G\), with complex representation ring \(\Rep{G}\).
 Given two closed connected subgroups \(H_1\) and \(H_2\), we can consider their representation rings \(\Rep{H_1}\) and \(\Rep{H_2}\) as \(\Rep{G}\)-modules.
-The purpose of this note is to prove: \begin{thm} Suppose the fundamental group of \(G\) is torsion-free.
-If \(H_1\) intersects every conjugate of \(H_2\) trivially, then \( \Tor_i^{\Rep G}(\Rep H_1, \Rep H_2) \) vanishes for all \(i > \rank G - (\rank H_1 + \rank H_2)\). \end{thm} This result is motivated by a theorem of Steinberg, on which it builds and which it generalizes, and by a result of Singhof, of which it is an analogue.
+The purpose of this paper is to prove: \begin{thm} Suppose the fundamental group of \(G\) is torsion-free.
+If \(H_1\) intersects every conjugate of \(H_2\) trivially, then \( \Tor_i^{\Rep G}(\Rep H_1, \Rep H_2) \) vanishes for all \(i > \rank G - (\rank H_1 + \rank H_2)\). \end{thm} This result is motivated by a theorem of Pittie and Steinberg, on which it builds and which it extends, and by a result of Singhof, of which it is an analogue.
 We briefly discuss each motivation in turn, and explain the implications for the complex K-theory of biquotient manifolds.